YiLimath/YiLimath.github.io/_posts/2024-09-03-blog-post-1-Birational-ProjectiveCriterion.md

 ---
 ### Note-2: Chow-Barlet cycle space with applications to openess of projectivity problem

-In 2024.9.11 reading seminar, we first complete the proof of Seshadri criterion.
+In 2024.9.11 reading seminar, we first complete the proof of Seshadri criterion that didn't finish last time.
 Then we will introduce the main technical tools in the paper, that is approximating Chow-Barlet cycle space using countable many projective morphism.
-We then dive into the proof of the main theorem of this paper.
-The result says that for a proper flat Moishezon morphism, if the special fiber is projective and generic fiber has rational singularity then there exist a Zariski open subset over which the base is stratified into locally closed subset.
-On each stratum the morphism is projective.

-Let us sketch the idea of the proof.
-We first prove that there exist a Euclidean open neighborhood of 0 over which the very general fibers are projective.
-Thus by the Baire category theorem, the projective locus is not contained in countable union of nowhere dense subset.
-By the alternating property

-A remark about flatness assumption.
+Using this technical tool, we try to prove that if a Moishezon morphism with generic fiber haw rational singularity and the central fiber is projective, then the very general fibers near 0 are also projective.

+Let us briefly sketch the idea of the proof of this theorem.
+We divide the collection of projective morphisms which used to approximate the Chow-Barlet cycle space into 2 types.
+The first type contains those projective morphism whose image of base in S is nowhere dense.
+The second type are the rest.
+We choose any point s in the complement of the locus of the first type.
+By properness of the morphism into S, the origin 0 contains in the image also.
+Thus we can find a holomorphic curve connect both s and 0.
+Using the upper semi-continuity of the multiplicity function together with that the 2 points in the same component of Chow variety has same numerical property.
+We can finish the proof.

 ---
+### Note-3: Alternating properties of projective locus and proof of the main theorem

+This time we will finish the proof of the main theorem of the paper [Seshadri’s criterion and openness of projectivity](https://link.springer.com/article/10.1007/s12044-022-00680-9), Theorem 2.
+Before proving the openess of projectivity theorem, we need another result about alternating property of projective locus of a proper (Moishezon) morphism.
+Combined with the theorem about projectivity of very general fibers last time, the proof of the main theorem is immediate.

+---
+###